Independence and mobility for clients in

 Your clients can practice various scenarios and situations they might encounter on public transport in a safe, virtual environment.
 Think of buying a ticket, finding the right bus or train, or dealing with delays.
 This increases confidence and reduces anxiety.

-In addition, Virtual Public Transport can be adapted to the client's individual needs and pace.
-Outpatient counselors can customize the training and monitor progress.
+In addition, Virtual OV can be adapted to the individual needs and pace of the client.
+This allows you to tailor the training and monitor progress.

-Individual sessions: The client experiences the virtual environment with VR glasses.
+- Individual sessions: The client experiences the virtual environment with a VR headset.

 “If you want to give them the world, teach them to travel.”